 - ensuring everyone who CAN wears a face covering

 - not having singing, shouted responses “good morning”, etc

 - ensuring no crowding/bottlenecks on entrance and exit

 - masking (so droplets aren’t expelled)

 The risk of aerosol transmission in assemblies is very high.
 So the first step of Control Hierarchy would be to eliminate the risk and not hold them at all.
 You can still make your assemblies participatory and fun through technology such as teams or zoom.

 Are you ready to make a positive difference?

 Once you get started, it’s not as difficult as you might think.
-Accept donations, consider crowdfunding for technology.
+Accept donations, and consider crowdfunding for technology.
 Expect challenges along the way – some of your spaces may be harder to work with than others.
 But SafeEdForAll has a group of volunteer experts here, ready to give you advice and point you to excellent resources.